-by Maxime Vermeir, Senior Director of Technology Marketing
+by Maxime Vermeir, Senior Director of AI Strategy

 One of the most significant humanitarian contributions of AI is that it’s helping create a safer world, whether that takes the form of improving driver safety, detecting safety hazards at construction sites, or helping the FDA identify adverse reactions to drugs more quickly.

 We all know that artificial intelligence (AI)–driven technology can deliver impressive business results: higher productivity, faster processes, reduced overall costs, etc. According to some predictions, AI will contribute up to $16 trillion to the global economy by 2030, primarily in the form of productivity gains.

 Alongside these business-focused, bottom-line-boosting benefits of adopting AI, another category of benefits has emerged: those that benefit society on a human level.
 To cite just a few examples, AI is enabling more accurate weather forecasting, faster responses to disaster situations, and improved patient experiences.

 These innovations are emerging at a time when many are expressing concerns about artificial intelligence, viewing it as a threat to personal freedoms rather than a force for good.
 At its core, however, AI is a tool like any other, and its impact depends on how it is used.
 One of the most significant humanitarian contributions of AI is that it’s helping create a safer world, whether that takes the form of improving driver safety, detecting safety hazards at construction sites, or helping the United States Food and Drug Administration (FDA) identify adverse reactions to drugs more quickly.